mucommander/mucommander/readme.txt

   users mark all files whose extension match that of the current selection.
 - New 'Open in other panel' feature (mapped onto Shift+Alt+ENTER by default) that opens the current selection in the other panel.
+- New 'Open in both panels' and 'Go to parent in both panels' features (mapped onto Meta+Enter and Meta+Backspace by default) that open browsable files with a similar name in both panels.
 - 'Mkfile' can now allocate space for the file.

 Improvements: